Stabilization of intersection Betti numbers for moduli spaces of one-dimensional sheaves on surfaces: Stabilization for surfaces with nef anticanonical divisor

 Recall that an Enriques surface $S$ is a minimal surface of Kodaira dimension $0$ with $h^1(\cO_S)=h^2(\cO_S)=0$.
 Its second Betti number is $b_2(S)=10$.
+Assume that $S$ is a generic Enriques surface.
+For an ample divisor $\beta$ whose class in $\Num(S)$ is not divisible by $2$, the moduli space $M_{\beta,1}$ is a smooth projective Calabi--Yau variety by \cite{Sac19}.
+The linear system $|\beta|$ contains a connected smooth curve (e.g., \cite[Corollary~1.13]{Sac19}).

-The following property of linear systems on $S$ is well-known (e.g., \cite[Theorem]{KL07}). \begin{lem} Let $D$ be a nonzero, nef, effective divisor on an Enriques surface.
-We have the following properties: \begin{enumerate}[(i)] \item If $D^2>0$, then \item If $D^2=0$, then $D$ is numerically equivalent to $kE$ for some $k\in\bZ_{>0}$ and a primitive, effective divisor $E$ with $E^2=0$.
+The following property of linear systems on $S$ is well-known (e.g., \cite[Theorem]{KL07}) and was used in \cite[Proposition~1.14]{Sac19} to compute the codimension of the locus of reducible curves in a linear system. \begin{lem} Let $D$ be a nonzero effective nef divisor on an Enriques surface $S$. \begin{enumerate}[(i)] \item If $D^2>0$, then \item If $D^2=0$, then $D$ is linearly equivalent to either $mE$ or $mE+K_S$ for some $m\in\bZ_{>0}$ and some primitive effective divisor $E$ with $E^2=0$.
 Moreover,

 \end{enumerate} \end{lem}